TheHebi/readme-generator/README.md

 * [Questions](#questions)
 * [License](#license)

+A brief demonstration of the application in action can be found <a href="https://youtu.be/2iJcxEcTYeI" target="_blank">here</a>.

 ## Description:
 The purpose of this project was to create a CLI application that can take in user input, and use it to generate a `readme.md`.
 When you run the script it will run an inquirer prompt that will ask you a series of questions.
 Using your input from these questions a readme will be generated.